NISOx-BDI/Software_Comparison_Analyses/README.md

     jupyter notebook ./figures/ds001_notebook.ipynb
     ```

-3. In the notebook, run all the cells up to the cell starting with `bland_altman.bland_altman('Bland-Altman Plots: Permutation Tests'`.
+2. In the notebook, run all the cells up to the cell starting with `from lib import euler_characteristics`.

 #### Right column
 Same as Fig. 5 left but using `./figures/ds109_notebook.ipynb`.

 ### Fig. 6
+1. From a Terminal, run:

+    ```
+    jupyter notebook ./figures/ds001_notebook.ipynb
+    ```

+2. In the notebook, run all the cells up to the cell starting with `from lib import plot_excursion_sets`.

+### Fig. 7
 #### Left column
 1. From a Terminal, run: